 Time to visit the amazing city of Putrajaya for a half-day tour.
 This tour can be booked with a local taxi driver for around RM 200-250 for half-day.
 Putra Mosque, Moroccon Pavilion in Botanical Gardens or a Lake Cruise.

 Alternatively, you can plan a day trip to Cameroon Highlands.
 The distance is around 230km which can take over 3 hours to travel.
 You will have to start early for this trip.
-Cameroon Highlands is a great place for outdoors with tropical rainforest and tea plantation.
+Cameroon Highlands is a great place for the outdoors with tropical rainforest and tea plantation.
 I recommend a one night stay in Cameroon Highlands because of its distance from Kuala Lumpur.
 One your way back you can explore the historic city of IPOH.

 5th Day in Kuala Lumpur

 This is time to buy some souvenirs and memorabilia for your amazing trip to Kuala Lumpur.
-Central Market, Bukit Bintang and Berjaya Times Square have plenty of places buy souvenirs.
+Central Market, Bukit Bintang and Berjaya Times Square have plenty of places to buy souvenirs.